ionq/blqs/blqs/README.md

 # Documentation

 A good place to get started is to read the [introduction to blqs](docs/intro.md).
-After that what are the ideas and abstractions in blqs is described in the [concept guide](docs/concepts.md).
+After that, the ideas and abstractions in blqs are described in the [concepts guide](docs/concepts.md).
 To learn about support for capturing native python code, see refer to the [protocols section](docs/protocols.md) of the docs.
+For a quick intro via a jupyter notebook, see [hello blqs](hello_blqs.ipynb).